-Romanian govt may consider backing down on misconduct law
+Mass protests in Romania as govt reconsiders misconduct law

-BUCHAREST, Romania (AP) — As thousands of Romanians took to the streets in protest Saturday for the fifth consecutive day, the leaders of Romania’s coalition government suggested it could back down on its emergency decree to decriminalize official misconduct.
+BUCHAREST, Romania (AP) — Tens of thousands of Romanians took to the streets around the country to protest Saturday for the fifth consecutive day, prompting the coalition government to suggest it could back down on its decree decriminalizing official misconduct.

-The backpedaling comments are likely designed to temper huge anti-government protests planned for Sunday night, predicted to be the largest the country has seen since communism collapsed in 1989.
+The backpedaling comments were designed to head off huge anti-government protests planned for Sunday night, predicted to be the largest the country has seen since communism collapsed in 1989.

-In the first suggestion of a concession floated by the center-left government since the political crisis broke out last month, Liviu Dragnea, head of the ruling Social Democratic Party, told DC News that he would meet with Prime Minister Sorin Grindeanu to “propose a solution.”
+Still, they did not appease protesters, who marched through Bucharest on Saturday and formed a human chain around the Palace of the Parliament built by late Communist leader Nicolae Ceausescu.
+There were also large-scale protests Saturday evening in the cities of Cluj, Timisoara, Sibiu, Constanta and Brasov.

-“We can possibly talk about repealing the decree, if the prime minister agrees,” Dragnea said.
+The government has come under huge pressure at home and abroad to repeal the emergency decree passed Wednesday, which waters down the country’s anti-corruption fight.

 Most Read Stories